Abdul Aziz Ghazi: Arrest

 On 4 July 2007 at 8:05 a.m., Aziz was arrested while leaving the complex disguised in a burqa.
 Aziz claims the reason for his cross-dressing escape was that he was called by a senior official of an intelligence agency with whom he has been in touch for a long time and since this man could not enter into the mosque to meet him, he asked Aziz to come down to Aabpara police station, situated on a walking distance from the mosque and asked him to wear a burqa to avoid identification.

 Aziz admitted that he had done this many times before when he was declared wanted by the government.

 Following his arrest, he was initially held in prison for two months before being transferred to a secure residence near Simly Dam, which had been designated a sub-jail.

-In 2009, he was moved again to another mansion in the Bahria Town, a gated community of Islamabad, which was also designated a sub-jail.
+In 2009, he was moved again to another mansion in the Bahria Town, a gated community near Islamabad, which was also designated a sub-jail.